mousedownmike/caldart/README.md

 The general layout and site organization will be maintained but simplified with the following design changes:

--   Regenerate logos using SVG to support scaling.
+-   Logos will be regenerated using SVG to support scaling.
--   Move non CalDART Logos (DART, CalPilots) to the footer.
+-   Non CalDART Logos (DART, CalPilots) will be moved to the footer.
--   Move infrequently used navigation to the footer.
+-   Infrequently used navigation will be moved to the footer.
--   Transition the header navigation to a collapsible menu when viewed on smaller screens.
+-   The header navigation will transition to a collapsible menu when viewed on smaller screens.
--   Remove the search field and allow the main content to consume all of the content area.
+-   The search field will be removed allowing the main content to consume the full width of the page.
--   Update fonts, spacing, and colors of the content to conform to content accessibility guidelines.
+-   Fonts, spacing, and colors will be updated to conform to content accessibility guidelines.
--   Update the footer to contain useful links and attributions (e.g. Cal Pilots).
+-   The footer will be updated to contain useful links and attributions (e.g. Cal Pilots).

 The general appearance of the site should be reminiscent of the current design but the fundamental page templates will be completely new.
 These new templates will follow modern guidelines for building responsive and accessible sites.

 ### Content Development

-The bulk of the work involved in the proposal is concerned with how content is developed and delivered to viewers.
+The bulk of the work involved in this proposal is concerned with how content is developed and delivered to viewers.
 The basic content development workflow is:

 1. A content editor makes changes to files and reviews those changes on their computer using a local copy of the static site generator.
 2. When the changes are ready to be deployed, they are committed to a Git repository and a Pull Request is made.